byme8/ZeroIoC/README.md

 dotnet add package ZeroIoC
 ```

-2. Declare your container that is inherited from ZeroIoCContainer
+2. Declare your container that is inherited from ZeroIoCContainer as a partial class
 ``` cs

     public interface IUserService